 Money market accounts have similar features to both checking and savings accounts, almost like a hybrid but with a few key differences.
 You earn interest, generally more than you do with a savings account, for keeping a higher minimum balance in the account.

 You can make up to six transfers and/or withdrawals per month like you can on a savings account.
 These transactions include actions like transferring money between accounts, writing a check, and making debit purchases.
-This limit is due to the Federal Reserve’s Regulation D. Financial institutions can charge a fee to customers who make more than six transactions.
+Financial institutions can charge a fee to customers who make more than six transactions.

 Money market accounts share some checking features, such as the ability to write checks from the account.
 They may also include a debit card for making purchases or accessing money from ATMs.
 However, there are transaction limitations imposed on Money Market accounts that limit the frequency in which you can transfer funds.